jTCode2408/lets-argue-NBA/README.md

 # Lets Argue(NBA) :basketball:
+A.K.A 'Numbers Never Lie'.
 Compare NBA players' stats throughout seasons, argue with friends about it!

 *This is a project I made during the 'bubble-season' of the NBA.
 I wanted to mainly practice my class component React skills, as well as make something useful for bettors, or people who just like to have a quick stats lookup.*